Skip to main content

 1. Applying Too Close to the Travel Date

-The most common mistake is underestimating the processing time.
-Pakistani nationals who are accustomed to the speed of the UAE e-Gate system or the ease of GCC travel sometimes assume a Saudi visa can be obtained quickly.
-The embassy route takes 5 to 15 working days, plus document preparation time.
-Always begin at least 3 weeks before your travel date, and 4 to 6 weeks during peak periods.
+The most common mistake is underestimating the processing time on the embassy route.
+The online e-Visa via UAE residency is fast (minutes to a few business days), but the embassy route — when it is the required pathway — takes 5 to 15 working days, plus document preparation time.
+If you need the embassy route, always begin at least 3 weeks before your travel date, and 4 to 6 weeks during peak periods.

 2. Employer NOC Not on Correct Letterhead